 I followed a succession of narrow windy lanes, thick mud and leaf litter piled up on either side, making me glad I was visiting mid-week, so wouldn’t have to negotiate these mires with other road users travelling in the opposite direction.
-I now understood why this area has been called the ‘desert of the Chilterns’, it is remote, despite being so close to London and nearby market towns of Wallingford and Henley on Thames.
+To understand why this area has been called the ‘desert of the Chilterns’, is to experience its remoteness, despite being so close to London and nearby market towns of Wallingford and Henley on Thames.

-I turned off the track, following signs for the Norman parish church, and apart from a photographer with an enormous zoom lense, there wasn’t anyone about.
+Turning off the track and following signs for the Norman parish church, and apart from a photographer with an enormous zoom lens, there wasn’t anyone about.
 I was underwhelmed with the snowdrop display, the aconites were much prettier and were working hard to cheer up a gloomy corner of the graveyard.
 The church itself is small, unassuming and gives no hint at what is inside.

 Poking around in tucked-away local parish churches, so often reveal remarkable links with the nations story, told in place names, headstones and the tombs of those buried there.
 This church is a Norman Pilgrim Church, a reference to it’s place on a Pilgrims route, a once popular undertaking.

-The ceiling has been restored and is painted a summer blue with a more brooding red reserved for the Norman apse, off set by simple white walls and red floor tiles, some looked medieval.
+The ceiling has been restored.
+It is painted a summer blue with a brooding red reserved for the Norman apse, off set by simple white walls and red floor tiles, some looked medieval.
 The rood screen and loft date from the early 20th century.
 The refurbished wall paintings behind the alter are impressive and make for a cheerful and pleasant space.
-The wall plaques commemorating former vicars, wardens and parishioners remind me that I am in England, not in some far off exotic place.
+The wall plaques commemorating former vicars, wardens and parishioners remind me I am in England, not in some far off exotic place.

 No sign of any relics, but I am delighted that this special place, tucked away in this ‘green desert’ that involves a purposeful journey is named after the English patron saint of wayfarers and travellers.
 It means even more to me now.